pop-os/docs/src/navigate-pop/navigate-files-folders.md

 ![Navigate Folders](/images/navigate-files-folders/navigate-folders.png)

-Navigate between folders with the back and forth arrows, or by clicking folder names at the top.
+Navigate between folders with the arrow buttons, or by clicking folder names at the top.

 ![Navigate with Arrows](/images/navigate-files-folders/navigate-with-arrows.png)